Skip to content

 Expert Analysis

-Westinghouse and Aceup Energy occupy very different positions in the portable generator market, and the scoring data reflects a wide gap between the two brands.
-Westinghouse earns an average overall score of 7.0 out of 10, backed by a Tier A reliability rating (95 out of 100) and a deep catalog of 54 published models.
-Its top model, the iGen8200TFc, scores an impressive 8.2.
-Aceup Energy, by contrast, averages just 2.8 overall with a Tier F reliability rating (33 out of 100) and only 10 published models, seven of which have been scored.
-Its highest-rated unit, the AI4000DS, manages only a 3.9.
+Westinghouse and Aceup Energy occupy very different positions in the portable generator market.
+Westinghouse, with an average overall score of 7.0 out of 10 and a Tier A reliability rating (95 out of 100), is a well-established brand offering a broad catalog of 54 published models.
+Aceup Energy, by contrast, averages just 2.8 overall with a Tier F reliability rating (33 out of 100) and a much smaller lineup of only 10 published models.

 Key Differences